torbjornlager/torbjornlager.github.io/index.md

 ## Introductory material to Prolog

 To be able to follow the talks, some acquaintance with Prolog is likely required.
-If you're new to Prolog, you may want to have a look at an excellent new [online book](https://www.metalevel.at/prolog) and a series of [video lectures](https://www.metalevel.at/prolog/videos) by Markus Triska.
+If you're new to Prolog, you may want to have a look at an excellent new [online book](https://www.metalevel.at/prolog) and a series of [video lectures](https://www.metalevel.at/prolog/videos) by [Markus Triska](https://www.metalevel.at).
 [SWISH](https://swish.swi-prolog.org) is an online IDE for Prolog that can be used for solving excercises.
 I'll be available for online consultation if needed.

 You may also want to have a look at SWISH (https://swish.swi-prolog.org/) which is a stable online IDE for Prolog, running 24/7 and having lots of users, especially among students taking CS courses involving logic programming and Prolog.

 One of my long term goals is to replace the SWISH back-end with a Web Prolog node.

-## Proof-of-concept implementations of Web Prolog
+## Proof-of-concept implementation of Web Prolog

 This is a proof-of-concept demonstration/tutorial only.
 The system is _not_ yet ready for online deployment.
 But you can install it locally, work through the tutorial, and play with lots of code examples.